 Good newsletter design is not about looking fancy — it’s about being easy to read on a phone in five seconds and making the next step obvious.
 You don’t need a designer or a complicated builder.
 You need a few rules and the discipline to keep things simple.

-1. One column, always.
 Multi-column layouts break on phones, where most email is read.
 A single column reads cleanly everywhere.

 BrandBits emails follow these rules by default.
 Add your logo and colours, write your message, and every send is clean, single-column and mobile-ready — in Gmail, Outlook, Apple Mail and the rest — without you touching a line of code.